thmspi/Catalunya-Water-Consumption-Model/README.md

 If you want to take a closer look at how the model behaves and how it should behave, you can check the saved Jupyter Notebook that relates to the pre‑trained model (complete expected output) located at:

 `Water_Consumption_Model/notebooks/KNN-model.ipynb`

+> **Warning:** For confidential reasons, notebooks might not be present in the project if you downloaded it via Github

 Please note that if everything executed as intended, you should now see the model appear at: